Death Valley. Its name conjures up visions of sun-bleached cow skulls, rattlesnakes and desolate ribbons of asphalt shimmering in the desert heat.

 Death Valley Named the Hottest Place on Earth

-Unlike 20 Mule Team Borax, or its original ‘Greenland’ name, ‘Furnace Creek’ in Death Valley is appropriately named, since it was here where the hottest temperature on earth was recorded on July 10, 1913 – a record that still stands today.
+Unlike 20 Mule Team Borax, ‘Furnace Creek’ in Death Valley couldn’t be more aptly named, since it was here where the hottest temperature on earth was recorded on July 10, 1913 – a record that still stands today.
 (134 degrees Fahrenheit or 56.7 Celsius).
 In fact, for 5 consecutive days that July, Death Valley recorded the hottest temperatures on the planet.

 More recently, Death Valley has also broken the record for the hottest monthly temperatures anywhere in the world for 2 years in a row (2017 and 2018) with average temperatures of 107.4 degrees and 108.1 respectively.
 Yikers.
 (Nevermind that ‘it’s a dry heat’ – those numbers are a little extreme even for me.)